The 20 Best Infant Respiratory Distress Syndrome Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Carlos Picone served as Vice-Chair, Department of Internal Medicine at Sibley Memorial Hospital in Washington, D.C. and Chairman of the Pulmonary Medicine Division.
 Dr. Picone received his medical degree from the National University of Cordoba, Argentina in 1989, graduating summa cum laude.
 He completed a residency in Internal Medicine at the Medical College of Virginia, and Fellowships in Critical Care Medicine at the National Institutes of Health and in Pulmonary Medicine at the Medical College of Virginia.
 Dr. Picone has authored articles on pulmonary arterial hypertension and treatment, bioethics, end-of-life decision-making and parenchymal lung diseases.
 He has been a Medical Volunteer in several Latin American countries and currently volunteers with Mobile Medical Clinics of Greater Washington, D.C., where he serves at its Executive Board with the mission of providing free medical care to the underserved community of Washington.
 Dr. Picone also serves as a Board Member of Operation Canasta, supporting schools and orphanages in Argentina's hinterland.
 Dr. Picone is a partner in private practice with Chevy Chase Pulmonary Associates.
 His major professional interests include: Pulmonary Arterial Hypertension - Pathophysiology and Treatment.
 Bioethics and End-of-Life Decision Making.
 Parenchymal Lung Diseases.
 Dr. Picone has overseas experience in Europe, the Middle East, Central and South America.
 He also has an interest in literature, chess, squash and astronomy.
 Selected Publications Medical Complications of Cocaine: Possible relationship to low plasma cholinesterase enzyme.
 Om A; Ellahham S; Picone C; Ornato JP.
 Am Heart J 1993 Apr;125(4):1114-8.
 One of the Many Faces of Systemic Mastocytosis: Hemodynamic collapse.
 Abstract presentation - Clinical Vignettes.
 American College of Physicians Meeting-1994.
 Non-Resolving Pneumonia.
 Picone, C. Chest 1998; 114:923-926.
 Recurrent acute respiratory distress syndrome from use of salicylate containing over-the-counter preparations.
 Picone, C. Chest 1998; 114:408-S. Acute Pneumonitis after In-Vitro Fertilization with IM Progesterone.
 Picone C. JResp Dis 2008; 29:170-71.
 Opening Debate on End-of-Life Medical Care.
 Progress Notes.
 Suburban Hospital 2010 Palliative Care and Opening Debate on End-of-Life Medical Care.
 Sibley MD March 2010 Subacute Dyspnea, Hypoxemia and Refractory Cardiopulmonary Collapse – Postgraduate Education Corner.
 CHEST 2012;141(4):1106-9.
 Dr. Picone is rated as an Experienced provider by MediFind in the treatment of Infant Respiratory Distress Syndrome.
-His top areas of expertise are Vitamin D Deficiency, Hyperventilation, Lung Nodules, and Lung Metastases.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Vitamin D Deficiency, Hyperventilation, Lung Nodules, and Lung Metastases.
+Dr. Picone is board certified in American Board Of Internal Medicine.

 Experienced in Infant Respiratory Distress Syndrome